ryx21/dynamodb-sandbox/chapter-18-session-store/README.md

   --help  Show this message and exit.

 Commands:
-  add-token             # adding a new session token create                # creats a table delete                # deletes a table delete-token          # deleting a known token delete-user-tokens    # deleting all tokens associated with a user describe              # runs the describe table command get-token             # retrieving an item using the session token list-all              # lists all items (for debugging)
+  add-token           Creates a session token for a user with a ttl. create-table        Creates a DynamoDB table. delete-table        Deletes a DynamoDB table. delete-user-tokens  Deletes all session tokens for a user. describe-table      Prints a description of the table. get-token           Prints the result of querying a table by the token id. list-all            Prints the result of a table scan (for debugging).
 ```

 You can also run `python cli <command> --help` with a specific command to get information about the arguments and options for each one.